zmarffy/encrypty/README.md

 # `encrypty`

-`encrypty` is a simple Python library for encrypting and decrypting stuff.
+`encrypty` is a simple Python library that wraps `cryptography` for encrypting and decrypting stuff.
 It was inspired by [simple-crypt](https://github.com/andrewcooke/simple-crypt).

+**DISCLAIMER**: No warranty; don't use this; whatever.

 ## Usage
 Use the public functions to generate a salt for encryption, encrypt, and decrypt stuff.